Toward an Idiomatic Framework for Cognitive Robotics: Inference Algorithms

-where $q^{ \backslash a }\left( Z \right)$ is kept fixed.
-Assuming a sensible choice of factor families, $Q^{ \left\{ a \right\} }$, from which $q^{ \left\{ a \right\} }$ can be chosen, the problem in \cref{eq:msg_optimization} can be more tractable than the original problem, and by iterating over these coupled sub-problems as shown in \cref{Alg:generic_msg_passing}, we can obtain an approximate solution to our original problem.
+where $q^{ \backslash a }\left( Z \right)$ is assumed to be a good approximation and thus is kept fixed.
+If the factor families, $Q^{ \left\{ a \right\} }$, from which $q^{ \left\{ a \right\} }$ can be chosen, have been chosen sensible, the problem in \cref{eq:msg_optimization} can be more tractable than the original problem, and an approximate solution to the original problem can then be obtain by iterating over these coupled sub-problems as shown in \cref{Alg:generic_msg_passing}.
 In principle, we can even use different divergence measures for each sub-problem to do mismatched message-passing, which could make some of the sub-problems easier to solve as described in \cite{minka2005divergence}

-The approach is not guaranteed to converge for general problems.
-Furthermore, \cref{eq:msg_optimization} might still be a hard problem to solve, and thus previously in practice, the approach has been limited to problems for which \cref{eq:msg_optimization} can be solved analytically such as fully discrete or Gaussian problems \cite{minka2005divergence}.
-However, besides breaking the original problem into a series of more tractable sub-problems, this solution approach gives a principle way of solving the original problem in a distributed and parallel fashion, which could be a huge benefit for large models.
-Furthermore, depending on the dependency structure of the problem, not all sub-problems depend on the solution of the other sub-problems, which can significantly reduce the amount of communication needed due to sparsely connected networks.
+In general, the approach is not guaranteed to converge, and \cref{eq:msg_optimization} might still be a hard problem to solve.
+In the past, this has limited the approach to relatively simple problems such as fully discrete or Gaussian problems for which \cref{eq:msg_optimization} can be solved analytically \cite{minka2005divergence}.
+Therefore, the true power of the method is the principle way in which it allows for solving problems in a distributed and parallel fashion, which can be a huge benefit for large models.
+Furthermore, if the sub-problems are sparsely connected, meaning that sub-problems does not depend on the solution to all of the other sub-problems, the amount of communication needed can be significantly reduced.